richanynguon/PathToHokage/Embedded_System/coursera_ese/src/Systems_Architecture.md

 ## Operating Systems
 ---
-System software that manages computer
+System software that manages computer through resources and scheduling.
+It abstracts high commands from low level commands.
 ## Libraries and Middleware
 ---
 Software that provides services to software applications beyond those available from the operating system.